Tunnel Runner: Gameplay

 Apart from the time limit, there are many other obstacles in each level.
 Several creatures - called Zots - are scouting the tunnels, looking for the player.
 Unarmed, the player must avoid them at all costs in order to quickly find the key and exit to the next level.
 This is quite easy at the start, but later the game becomes harder by placing more Zots on each level (up to a maximum of four).
 Above all this, the Zots get faster and faster up to a certain limit and at higher levels they can even pass through walls.
 This is not a glitch, the manual refers to this as "Zot magic".
 Because of the Atari's limitations, the game lacks a turning animation when changing directions, so it is easy to become disoriented, especially when the Zots are chasing the player.

 It is also worth mentioning that the walls' colour constantly changes in each maze.
 The most difficult levels have black walls where only the floor is visible and the doors themselves cannot be seen (making it impossible to know what type they are).
 Tunnel Runner features many black levels in a row periodically, making them a real challenge to pass.

 To compensate the increasing difficulty of the game, the player's running speed also increases during the game.
 The small arrow on the time indicator always pinpoints the direction the player is facing, and the player also has a map to help him out of each maze.
 The player may press the FIRE button to view a map of the current level in overhead form which shows the location of the player, the Zots, the key and the exit.

 As the levels progress the increasing difficulty also affects the map, such as making the map invisible (especially on black wall levels), making the Zots invisible or making the player or the key invisible.
 The map is never rendered to be completely useless, so "something" will always be shown regardless the current level state.
 Viewing the map, however, may cause the player to be vulnerable as the player must stand still to view the map while the Zots can move freely during that time.

 Although not shown on the map, there are multiple types of doors in each maze.
 They can be found easily as the floor is colorfully vibrating in front of a door on a nearby wall.
-There are five types of doors which only the player can use; the Zots cannot.
+There are four types of doors which only the player can use; the Zots cannot.
 The player will automatically stop running each time they reach one of these colorful sections, and the time will not decrease while standing on it.
 The player must take these into account when running away from Zots.